US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-"Joy Baby" ran out of fuel, and force landed with gear down near the Malas River.
-During the landing the nose wheel collapsed, and the right wing impacted a tree, but both crew were unharmed.
+Low on fuel, this A-20 force landed with the landing gear down near the Malas River.
+During the landing, the nose wheel collapsed, and the right wing impacted a tree, but both crew were unhurt.
+Afterwards, the mission was dubbed "Black Sunday" for the number of aircraft lost.

-The crew were unaware they were behind enemy territory, and built a shelter on the beach and lit a bonfire to attract the attention of friendly forces.
-Using their emergency supplies they caught several fish, and then went to sleep for the night.
-Only a few minutes walk behind them was the north coast road, used by the Japanese moving between Madang to Hansa Bay.
+The crew was unaware they were behind enemy lines and believed they were inside Allied territory.
+Together, they built a shelter on the beach and lit a bonfire to attract the attention of friendly forces or aircraft.
+Using their survival kit, they managed to catch several fish and went to sleep for the night.
+Only a few minutes walk inland was the North Coast Road, used by the Japanese forces moving between Madang and Hansa Bay.

-The PBY's nose gunners response is unknown, but this humorous incident soon reached General Kenney at Nadzab, as one of the few humorous stories of the "Black Sunday" mission, and he even mentioned it in his memoirs, recalling his reaction to the story: "That evening we got a chance to smile."
+The Catalina's nose gunners response is unknown, but this humorous incident was quickly reported to 5th Air Force commander General Kenney at Nadzab, as one of the few humorous stories from "Black Sunday", and he even mentioned the incident in his memoirs, recalling his reaction to the rescue "That evening we got a chance to smile."
+On November 6, 1944 Saunders earned the Air Medal from Col. Jared V. Crabb for completing 45 missions.

 Wreckage

-After the rescue, the wreck was strafed by American planes, burning the center fuselage, to prevent it from falling into Japanese hands.
+After the rescue, the intact wreckage was strafed by American aircraft, setting the center section on fire to prevent it from falling into Japanese hands.

 References